|

 strike (which took place in the middle

-of a period when miners were attempting
+of a period when miners were

 to form a base for national unity) the

 Durham miners were alone.
-Although they
+Although

-received help from collections, notably
+received help from collections,

 from Northumberland, coal continued to